kofrezo/dotfiles/README.md

 properly.
 Second you can run xrandr only from within xsession so login to console and type startx if not already done.

-    # List possible screens and resoltions
+    # List possible screens and resolution
     xrandr
     # Try it out
     xrandr --output VGA-1 --mode 1920x1080 --rate 60